 Overnight Sabanah Lodge or similar.

 Day 11 Addis Abeba, the "New Flower"

-Sightseeing day in the booming capital Addis Abeba including the visit to the National Museum to see our ancestor Skeleton Lucy.
-Explore Trinity church where the emperor Hailé Sélassié rests, followed by Merkato, the biggest open-air market in Africa.
+Sightseeing day in the booming capital Addis Abeba including the visit to the National Museum to see our ancestor Skeleton Lucy and the beautiful new designed Sheger park.

 • Private car with driver

 • Accommodations in hotel with included breakfast (single room)

 • All meals with non-alcoholic drinks